 It doesn’t have to be a rainy day.
 In fact, it doesn’t even have to be a cloudy day.
 As a homeschool family, you can pick any day at all to move your learning beyond the confines of your home and head out on an educational adventure.
 Ask any homeschool parent or student, and they will tell you that one of the absolute best parts of homeschooling is educational travel.
 Not only can homeschool field trips put some spice into your homeschool routine, but they create the kind of learning that will often stick with your student far longer than something they read in a textbook or even watch on a video.

 There are tons of things to do with children in NC.
 The Tarheel State is packed with cultural venues, historical landmarks, and natural wonders to explore.
 To help you find the best field trip ideas in North Carolina, we’ve organized them by geographic region.
 You can even plan out each of your learning adventures on this printable North Carolina map from Time4Learning.
-Plus, as a bonus, we’ve even included a free download of Time4Learning lesson plans that might be the perfect supplement for each trip (grab yours at the end of this article)!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
+Plus, as a bonus, we’ve even included a free download of Time4Learning lesson tie-ins that might be the perfect supplement for each trip (grab yours at the end of this article)!

 Home education is not the same in every state.
 Make sure you have the information you need to start homeschooling in The Tarheel State.